 Each buffer segment is actually a self-contained circular storage (wrap-around occurs), the length of which is an integer number of disc medium sectors.
 The wrap-around capability of the individual segments greatly enhances the buffer's overall performance as a cache storage, allowing a wide range of user selectable configurations, which includes their use in the prefetch operation (if enabled), even when cache operation is disabled (see Section 4.5.2).
-The number of segments may be selected using the Mode Select command, but the size cannot be directly selected.
+The number of segments may be selected using the Mode Select command, but the size can not be directly selected.
 Size is selected only as a by-product of selecting the segment number specification.
 The size in Kbytes of each segment is not reported by the Mode Sense command page 08h, bytes 14 and 15.
-These bytes read 0xFFFF, regardless of the number of segments setting.
-If a size specification is sent by the host in a Mode Select command (bytes 14 and 15) no new segment size is set up by the drive, and if the "STRICT" bit in Mode page 00h (byte 2, bit 1) is set to one, the drive responds as it does for any attempt to change unchangeable parameters (see SCSI Interface Product Manual).
+These bytes read OxFFFF, regardless of the number of segments setting.
+If a size specification is sent by the host in a Mode Select command (bytes 14 and 15) no new segment size is set up by the drive, and if the "STRICT" bit in Mode page 00h (byte 2, bit 1) is set to one, the drive responds as it does for any attempt to change unchangeable parameters (see the SCSI Interface Product Manual).
 The drive supports operation of any integer number of segments from 1 to 16.
-Divide the 434,080 bytes in the buffer (or 1,915,392 bytes if you have the 2,048 kbyte buffer option) by the number of segments to calculate the segment size.
-The default is three segments.